The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 Yeah, right.

-Yeah, we we have we have no evil intentions, believe us.
+Yeah, we have no evil intentions.

 Yeah, okay, right.